Fortuneteller's Melody

 Fortuneteller's Melody is the fifth and final studio album by American country music trio SHeDAISY.
 It was released on March 14, 2006.
-The two singles from Fortuneteller's Melody, "I'm Taking the Wheel" and "In Terms of Love", reached 22 and 32 on the country charts, respectively, on the country charts.
+The two singles from Fortuneteller's Melody, "I'm Taking the Wheel" and "In Terms of Love", reached 22 and 32 on the country charts.
 "God Bless the American Housewife" (retitled "God Bless the Canadian Housewife") was released as a single in Canada, where it charted in the Top 20.

-The version of the song "God Bless the American Housewife" featured on here is different from the version featured on Music from and Inspired by Desperate Housewives.

 Track listing

-A Titled "God Bless the Canadian Housewife" in Canada.
+ASong was re-recorded as "God Bless the Canadian Housewife" on Canadian releases.